 Flea and tick collars may differ depending on their active ingredient.
 Most of the collars contain amitraz, carbamates or organophosphates, or pyrethrins/pyrethroids.
 If your pets ingest or applied to them inappropriately, it may affect their central nervous system, cardiac system, and gastrointestinal system.

-Amitraz poisoning occurs when a dog accidentally chews on and ingest a flea and tick collar.
-Carbamates poisoning happens when your pet licks the residue of the chemical on your dog’s fur.
+Amitraz poisoning occurs when a dog accidentally chews on and ingests a flea and tick collar.
+Carbamate poisoning happens when your pet licks the residue of the chemical on your dog’s fur.
 Other pets in your house are also in danger of poisoning if they ingest these chemicals.

 If this happens, remove the collar right away and bring your pets to the vet.
 But, how will you know if your dog is poisoned by the chemical content of the flea collar?
 Below are the symptoms of flea collar poisoning.